-To download our complete nine-page white paper (PDF), please fill out the form that follows the preview text, below (jump to the registration form).
+To download our complete nine-page white paper (PDF), please fill out the form:

-After submitting the form, you'll be forwarded to a page where you can view and/or download the full content.
-You will also receive an email with a link to the download page.
+After submitting the form, you'll be sent an email with a link to the download page.

 At a time when healthcare systems and their staffs were overwhelmed by the COVID-19 pandemic, Duke HomeCare & Hospice (DHCH) was able to improve the care that it provides its patients and the work, satisfaction, and retention of its staff.
 The Duke Health agency reduced nurse turnover by 50 percent, decreased billing delays by more than two-thirds, and improved the reporting and capture of data for in-home patient safety.